Skynet Junior Scholars Professional Development Workshops

 WOULD YOUR YOUTH LIKE TO OBSERVE THE UNIVERSE WITH REAL RESEARCH TELESCOPES?

 We thought so!
 That's why a group of dedicated scientists and astronomy educators created Skynet Junior Scholars.
 With a simple internet connection, young people can conduct all kinds of astronomy investigations with world-class telescopes in the US, Chile AND Australia.
-Suitable for middle school and older youth in 4-H clubs, afterschool and museum programs, Skynet Junior Scholars (SJS) offers:
+Suitable for middle school and older youth in 4-H clubs, afterschool and museum programs, and school classes, Skynet Junior Scholars (SJS) offers:

 - Access to Skynet Robotic Telescopes;

 - Explorations: a series of inquiry-based STEM activities that engage young people in a variety of astronomy topics;